Are you thinking about suicide?

 Thoughts and feelings of ending your life can be overwhelming and very frightening.

 It can be very difficult to know what to do and how to cope, but help is available.
+For a more comprehensive list of support services available click here.

 Have you lost someone to suicide?